 A lack of financial education and simple information could prevent families from seeking out home loan refinance options.
 Re-investing the savings into an investment property, shares, or superannuation could secure one’s financial future.

 With so many modern conveniences at our fingertips, refinancing a mortgage is not only cheaper than ever, it’s easier than ever.

 People can look for new home loan packages using their PCs or smartphones, building up knowledge over a lunch break or commercials on TV (assuming you still watch commercial TV, of course).

 Many families use refinancing as an opportunity to consolidate debts, finance a new investment property, or renovations to their current dwelling.
 This all builds wealth in many different ways.

 However, home loan refinancing isn’t for everyone.
-If you have bought a home in the last six to twelve months, refinancing may not give you as much benefit than waiting a year or two when you’ve built up equity in your home.
-This gives you a bit more leverage with prospective lenders, and means you may avoid paying Lender’s Mortgage Insurance.
+If you have bought a home in the last six to 12 months, refinancing may not give you as much benefit as waiting a year or two when you’ve built up equity in your home.
+This gives you a bit more leverage with prospective lenders and means you may avoid paying Lender’s Mortgage Insurance.

 Some may decide to use their knowledge to pressure their bank or lender into cutting them a fairer deal.
 After all, it’s their business to lose.
 If your current bank or lender comes to the party or even betters the other deals on offer, then you have a positive result.

 If your story follows the same plot, it might be some anecdotal evidence that the Government’s plan to shake up the home loan industry with regulations on exit fees has worked.

 Looking at the raw numbers, it seems to suggest that the regulation – left in place by the succeeding Coalition Government – has driven an appetite for families to refinance their properties and in doing so, secure their financial future.